odant/conan-jscript/src/doc/api/n-api.md

 #### prebuildify

 [prebuildify][] is a tool based on node-gyp.
-The advantage of prebuildify is that the built binaries are bundled with the native module when it's uploaded to npm.
-The binaries are downloaded from npm and are immediately available to the module user when the native module is installed.
+The advantage of prebuildify is that the built binaries are bundled with the native addon when it's uploaded to npm.
+The binaries are downloaded from npm and are immediately available to the module user when the native addon is installed.

 ## Usage